Tool Comparison

 Speed and Workflow

-Walnut is significantly faster for demo creation.
+Walnut is significantly faster for first-demo creation.
 Capture a screen, customize it, share.
-The process takes 15 to 30 minutes.
-Demostack requires upfront environment configuration (weeks of setup) but individual demo customization is fast once templates exist (15 to 30 minutes).
-For teams that need demos quickly and frequently, Walnut's lower friction is an advantage.
-For teams running highly personalized enterprise demos, Demostack's depth is worth the setup investment.
+The process takes 15 to 30 minutes from install.
+Demostack requires upfront environment configuration (weeks of setup) and then individual demo customization is comparable to Walnut once templates exist.
+For teams that need demos quickly and frequently in week one, Walnut's lower friction is an advantage.
+For teams running highly personalized enterprise demos over multi-quarter cycles, Demostack's depth justifies the setup investment.

 Pricing Comparison

 Demostack typically costs $30K to $100K/yr.
-Walnut typically costs $10K to $40K/yr.
-Demostack is 2 to 3x more expensive, reflecting its deeper technology and enterprise positioning.
+Walnut typically costs $10K to $40K/yr on annual contracts.
+Demostack runs 2 to 3x more expensive on average, reflecting deeper technology and enterprise positioning.
 If your deals are large enough to justify the investment and you need functional demo environments, Demostack's premium is defensible.
 If you need personalized demos at a lower price point, Walnut delivers strong value.
+Multi-year commitments on either side typically open another 10 to 15 percent of negotiated discount.

 Who Should Choose Which